 Her tenure marked a period of cultural vibrancy and aesthetic refinement, with lasting impacts on Mughal artistic traditions.

-Relationship with Jahangir and Shah Jahan
+Nur Jahan's Relationship with Jahangir and Shah Jahan: Love, Power, and Court Intrigue

-Nur Jahan's marriage to Jahangir marked a period of stability and cultural growth in the Mughal empire.
+Nur Jahan'smarriage to Jahangir marked a period of stability and cultural growth in the Mughal empire.

 Her alliance with Khurram (Shah Jahan) and their political influence led to divisions at the Mughal court, with factions forming around her 'junta' and opposing groups.